Mission

 Joyfully accepting hardships for the glory of God.

-Diocesan heartbeat
+Diocesan Momentum

-From the earliest days, CML has encouraged indigenous priestly and religious vocations so that every parish in India can be shepherded by its own sons and daughters.
+From the earliest days, CML has encouraged priestly and religious vocations so that every parish in India can be shepherded by its own sons and daughters.

-More than 200 parish units across the diocese animate weekly gatherings, leadership labs, and service teams that keep the missionary spark alive.
+More than 112 parish units across the diocese animate weekly gatherings, leadership labs, and service teams that keep the missionary spark alive.

 Prayer, catechesis, and practical service come together through Kalolsavam, Mekhala conventions, retreats, and continual mentoring.